mohammadeunus/Note/content/en/blog/solid-principles-reliable-code/index.md

     ICostCalculationService costCalculationService,
     IRepository<Subscription, Guid> Repository)
     : ApplicationService, ITenantSubscriptionAppService
+{
+    public async Task<SubscriptionResult> CreateTenantSubscriptionAsync(CreateTenantSubscriptionInput input)
+    {
+        // Before refactoring, this method was 444 lines long, handling everything from validation,
+        // payment processing, cost calculation, to event dispatching.
+It was hard to read and maintain.

+        return new SubscriptionResult
+        {
+            Success = true,
+            PaymentPlanId = paymentPlan.Id,
+            SubscriptionRequestId = subscriptionRequest.Id
+        };
+    }
+}
 ```

 Look at that constructor!
 That's like 13 different services being injected.
 It's like trying to build a Swiss Army knife, but instead of being useful, it's just confusing and hard to maintain. 😵‍💫